na-na-hi/renget/archive/oaicards.md

 The autistic ramblings of anonymous that go on for way too long.

+A little explanation with an example on how Silly reads a card, and some general tips on prompting AI.

 Check out [Moth's bot guide](https://rentry.org/MothsBotMakingStuff) as well.
-His guide is more focused on making bots compared to mine.
+His guide is more focused on making bots compared to this.
-Please read the [Tavern4Retards guide](https://rentry.org/Tavern4Retards#overview-of-tavern) for an in-depth explanation of every single option on SillyTavern.
+See the [Aicg4Retards guide](https://rentry.org/Aicg4Retards#overview-of-tavern) for an in-depth explanation of every single option on SillyTavern.
 They go over prompts in more detail and I highly recommend reading it.

 [TOC4]

 !!! note Disclaimer:
     **This is not a concrete guide for bot making.** Different frontends treat data differently.
 For this write-up I will be referring to the latest version of [sillytavern-dev](https://github.com/Cohee1207/SillyTavern/tree/dev) at the time of writing (21/04/23, commit [0d364de](https://github.com/Cohee1207/SillyTavern/commit/0d364de)) and [zoltanai](zoltanai.github.io/character-editor/) card editor.
-I don't use agnai, nor does it show how the messages are formatted in the console so I can't tell you much about it.
-This "guide" only applies to chat completion models—gpt-3.5-turbo, gpt-4, and their variants (0301/0314/32k etc).
-It will also apply to future OpenAI models should they follow the same system, user, and assistant format.
-Going forward "OAI models" will refer to those select models only.
-The first half focuses on **how the model works and how frontends read cards**.
-The second half is for bot making.
+Agnai simply slaps the contents of your card's fields where you put the field's {{name}} in your gaslight/main prompt.
+Things relating to how a card is read do not apply to it, but this may change in the future.
+This guide, while made with OpenAI models gpt-3.5-turbo and gpt-4 in mind, should apply equally to any "chat completion" format.
+Which is to say this applies roughly the same to ClaudeAPI through Silly, which formats prompt requests in the same way on the client's end.
+The first half focuses on how the model works and how frontends read cards.
+The second half is for bot making and prompting.
 Concepts are important so I recommend reading the full thing.
 I've tried including as many links and sources as possible, if there is no link then either I'm speaking secondhand information or hallucinating.
 I'm no AI scientist, I may be wrong in some technical aspects, please correct me if you know better.

 #####Model Snapshots
->What is the difference between the gpt-3.5-turbo and gpt-3.5-turbo-0301? gpt-3.5-turbo-0301 is a snapshot of the gpt-3.5-turbo model from March 1st 2023.
-This model will not receive any updates and will be discontinued on June 1st 2023, 3 months after its release.
-The same applies for gpt-4 and its snapshot gpt-4-0314, which expires on June 14th 2023.
+>What is the difference between the gpt-3.5-turbo, gpt-3.5-turbo-0301, and gpt-3.5-turbo-0613? gpt-3.5-turbo-0301/0613 are snapshots of the gpt-3.5-turbo model from March 1st 2023 and June 13th 2023 respectively.
+These snapshot models will not receive any updates and will be discontinued 3 months after its release.
+The same applies for gpt-4 and its snapshots, gpt-4-0314 and gpt-4-0613.

 https://platform.openai.com/docs/models

 >What does this mean for us?
+Snapshot models are static and do not change (allegedly, we have no way to verify).
+Which means that "filters seem a little tighter today" posts are just anons mistaking their onaholes for filters.
-Jailbreaks should work on snapshots more consistently…in theory.
-There is a chance they fuck up something in training that makes the current model more vulnerable.
-But that's highly unlikely and I recommend sticking with the snapshot models if you're a promptlet.
+Jailbreaks should work on snapshots more consistently, and you should probably stick to the snapshot models.
 >What happens when the snapshots expire and we are forced to use the new """"safer"""" snapshots?
 Owari would be da for a few people, but jailbreakchads will rise again.